red-blox/Zap/docs/config/events.md

 - `ManySync` events can be listened to by many functions, and they are called synchronously.
 - `SingleAsync` events can be listened to by one function, and they are called asynchronously.
 - `SingleSync` events can be listened to by one function, and they are called synchronously.
+- `Polling` events are received by iterating through the event.

 ::: danger
 Synchronous events are not recommended, and should only be used when performance is critical.